 That’s where a good cleaning kit comes in.
-They have all the tools to properly clean your firearms, and in regard to efficiency, blow the old toothbrush and rag method out of the water.
+They have all the tools to clean your firearms.
+When it comes to efficiency, these kits blow the old toothbrush and rag method out of the water.

 Otis Technology AR/MSR (.233/5.56) Cleaning Kit

 AR-15s are designed to function with a fair amount of crud in them, but that doesn’t mean it needs to stay that way.
 The Otis original 5.56 cleaning kit was made with the harsh conditions of combat in mind.
 It contained a full set of M16/M4 cleaning tools.
 The United States military issued it following 9/11.
 Many government agencies and law enforcement offices have also adopted it.

 Otis AR/MSR kit is the civilian version that expands on that original kit.
 It incorporates the same tools, plus a few extras.
 It’s also cheaper, which is a big plus in my book.
 Beyond that, it has some unique tools that set it apart from other AR-15 cleaning kits like the B.O.N.E. tool.

 It has several different kinds of scrapers, picks, and brushes.
 A chamber flag, cotton patches, and cleaning cloth are also included.
 A small bottle of its Bio CLP comes with it, and I’ve found it to work quite well.
 It has the best mix of cleaning, lubricating, and protecting among all the CLPs I’ve used.